phansch/mini_rfc_for_cargo_lint_configuration/README.md

 Cargo is currently the only tool available that interfaces with `rustc` and offers a way to configure interfacing with rustc.

-For users it may also not be immedeately clear that both `cargo check` and `cargo clippy` work with the same underlying lint system and they may not expect to be able to configure tool lints through a Cargo configuration file.
+For users it may also not be immediately clear that both `cargo check` and `cargo clippy` work with the same underlying lint system and they may not expect to be able to configure tool lints through a Cargo configuration file.
 This is because other programming language ecosystems usually have completely separate